-A restricted license allows a person to drive in very limited situations.
+A restricted license allows you to drive in very limited situations.
 These include going to and from work and going to and from DUI school.

-- they were driving on a suspended/revoked license when they were stopped for DUI, or
+- you were driving on a suspended/revoked license when you were stopped for DUI, or

-- they refused to take a chemical test after being arrested for DUI.
+- you refused to take a chemical test after being arrested for DUI.

 Our California criminal defense attorneys will highlight the following in this article:

-- 1. How can a person get a restricted license to drive to work?
+- 1. How can I get a restricted license to drive to work in California?

-- 2. Is everyone eligible for a restricted license?
+- 2. Am I eligible for a restricted license?

-- 3. Where and when can a person drive with a restricted license?
+- 3. Where and when can I drive with a restricted license?

-- 4. What happens with a person’s driver’s license after a DUI
+- 4. What happens with my driver’s license after a DUI?

-1. How can a person get a restricted license to drive to work in California?
+1. How can I get a restricted license to drive to work in California?

-A driver must complete several steps to get a restricted license to drive to work following a DUI arrest.
-These are:
+You must complete these four steps to get a restricted license to drive to work following a DUI arrest:

 - serve a minimum license suspension period of 30 days,